thysw95/vu-progression/README.md

 - Weapon unlocks based on score
 - Attachment unlocks per weapon based on kills
 - Vehicle unlock progression
-- Persistent player stats (local to server; global progression coming soon!)
+- Persistent player stats across all servers (req. opt-in approval; see below for details)
 - Configurable progression settings for server owners

+> ![TIP]
+> If you would like your VU server to be included in public global progression, please visit [this wiki page](https://github.com/redthirten/vu-progression-api/wiki/Public-Global-Progression) for instructions to apply.\
+> \
+> The mod will default to local storage if you prefer not to participate.

 ---